sQu1rr/wenet/README.md

 host.service(1000_ms); // wait 1000 ms for an event
 ```

+**Be aware**: Peer is potentially invalidated on each call to host.service()
+and is not guaranteed to exist thus should not be saved inbetween host.service()
+calls.

 An optional limit can be specified that will limit the number of events
 processed in one go. by default all pending events are processed which means
 that in theory this function can never return and process events forever,